How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 Launch qBittorrent from the applications menu or run flatpak run org.qbittorrent.qBittorrent from the terminal.
 The Flatpak version receives updates through flatpak update independently of APT.

-Install qBittorrent-nox for Headless Servers
+Install qBittorrent-nox on Ubuntu for Headless Server Use

 For server environments, qBittorrent-nox provides a headless alternative that runs on Ubuntu servers without a graphical desktop.
 The web interface lets you manage torrents remotely through any browser.

-Install qBittorrent-nox
+Install qBittorrent-nox on Ubuntu

 Install qBittorrent-nox with the standard APT command: